 The CSL Elite pedals are Fanatec’s silver option.
 Out of the box, they have a linear brake and throttle pedal.
 If you have ever tried a load cell brake, you really want to grab the Load Cell Kit right in your first order.
 Personally, I found the CSL Elite w/ Load Cell Kit better for performance driving than the ClubSports V2 (V2!!!, not V3!!), but significantly inferior to the Club Sports V3 (previous paragraph):

 If you want to spend the money, go CSPV3.
-If not, go CSL Elite + LC.
+If not, go CSL Elite + LC, which offer great bang for the buck

 Your INBOX?
 Needs more SIMRACING!